Translation disclaimer (Translation disclaimer)

 For more details or to find support for groups:

-This not for profit organisation supports the hundreds of charities and voluntary groups across the borough.
-They aim to address inequalities and work with voluntary organisations/charities to help those most in need.
-Their goal is to act as a catalyst for positive change in the region.
+This supports the hundreds of charities and voluntary groups across the borough.
+They aim to address inequalities and work with voluntary sector to help those most in need.
+Their goal is to act as a catalyst for positive change.
 This is to help kick-start or support life changing groups and projects.

-CFFC is supported by people, businesses and the public sector who donate to them.
+People, businesses and the public sector support CFFC and donate to them.
 They issue grants right away or invest in endowed funds to support charity activity on an ongoing basis.

 They have given out nearly £30 million worth of grants since 1991.
 This has led to a positive change in the lives of thousands of people across Calderdale.

-They run general grants rounds, wind farm grants and grants responding to immediate need.
+They run general grants rounds, wind farm grants and grants that respond to immediate need.
 They also run grants on behalf of the Council.

 For more details: